 - Propulsion – Fuel systems, turbines and nacelles.

-Clearly, high-performance polymers like Torlon and PEEK are useful in a wide range of aviation applications.
-Their excellent longevity, economy and versatility have them out in front of competing materials, including metals, and guarantee that they will be needed in aviation applications for the foreseeable future.
+Clearly, high-performance polymers like Torlon and PEEK are useful in a wide range of avaiation applications.
+Their excellect longevity, economy and versatility puts them ahead of competing materials, including metals, and guarantees that they will be needed in aviation applications for the foreseeable future.